 When your financial aid award is ready to be viewed online, you will receive an email notification prompting you to log into myMills via the Mills Resource Portal.
 Students interested in receiving financial aid for summer must complete and submit the Summer Financial Aid Application (PDF).
 Students also must complete the FAFSA or California Dream Act Application, if they have not already.
-The last date to file a 2020–21 FAFSA is June 30, 2021.
+The last date to file either application for the 2022 Summer Session is June 20, 2022 to allow for processing and review by the Mills College Financial Aid Office.
 The Federal School Code for Mills College is 001238.

 To be eligible for summer financial aid, you must: